-Located in Waterloo, the Conrad School of Entrepreneurship and Business is a leader in entrepreneurship education, delivering a broad slate of undergraduate, graduate, and outreach programs which empower students to launch and lead the development of new ideas in both startup and corporate contexts.
+Located in Waterloo, the Conrad School is a leader in entrepreneurship education, delivering a broad slate of undergraduate, graduate, and outreach programs which empower students to launch and lead the development of new ideas in both startup and corporate contexts.

 Students enhance their undergraduate degree by joining Conrad School's entrepreneurship programs, experiences, and courses.